This is a response to the excellent post by Jani Gorše, titled Why is Programming an Art?

 I still do most of my work, professional and hobby, using plain old C. I’ve read many books and style guides on the subject and the one that really stood out as being extremely helpful, apart from reading a LOT of code, is The Practice of Programming by Kernighan and Pike!
 The book is crammed full with tons of neat advice and best practises that simly just make sense.
 Stuff like “name your local variables i, j, k for counters and loop variables”, which is basically what most of us do already.
 Just read it and you’ll see what I mean – spot on!

-It is difficult to explain the way of Free/Open Source software, but I think the most important message is: keep it simple, maintain the same style as used in the rest of the project, and if you comment then write what you mean with a piece of code, not what it does.
+It is difficult to teach the way of Free/Open Source software, but I think the most important message is: keep it simple, maintain the same style as used in the rest of the project, and if you comment then write what you mean with a piece of code, not what it does.
 And, in the true style of UNIX, write one program that does its job well.

-The beuty in software comes from the structure, the flow, the similarities and how the modules fit together.
+The beuty in software comes from structure, the flow, the similarities and how the modules fit together.
 The absence of duplication, and the readability.

 Visit the homepage for the book and download the source code to have a look for yourself.
 Enjoy!